SangNguyen2810/shopping-cart/README.md

 - Deploy your app anywhere securely.
 You may use AWS, Vercel, Deno Deploy, Surge, CloudFlare Pages or some other web app deployment services.
 - Additionally configure your repository to automatically publish your app on new commit push (CI).
+- Discount code BUYGETONE gives the lowest priced item for free
+- Pagination.
+This is an important part for a robust API, but for this project we dont have a real database to consider about which approach we should use for pagination.
-- Discount code BUYGETONE gives the lowest priced item for free I hope you guys will read through all the README and enjoy my code.
+I hope you guys will read through all the README and enjoy my code.
 Thank you guys.